rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 also content nodes of its parent section.

 That is, because both sections are open for as long as the inner section is open.
-Because of that, all content nodes of an inner section must also be associated with the inner section's parent section.
+Consequently, all content nodes of an inner section must also be associated with the inner section's parent section.

 Note that this is just a formal requirement.
 That is, because the definitions treat all sections as separate entities.
-For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, based on implicit associations, to associate each node with one section only.
+For practical reasons, based on implicit associations and depending on the exact nature of the resulting structure of sections, it could still be allowed to associate each node with one section only.

 **CLARIFICATION**
 The first content node of a parent section never is a content node of one of